Shiva Meditation – What Is It And What Are Its Benefits?

 He carries a spear called the ‘Trishul’ and a drum called the ‘Damaru.’
 His neck is blue, and he has long, thick, matted locks.
 Ganga flows from his head, and the moon shines from the top of his head.

 He has a third eye, which is essentially the mind’s eye that enables perceiving and understanding of the self and the world at a subconscious level.
-Shiva Meditation helps open your inner eye.
+Shiva Meditation helps open your inner eye and strikes a connection with the divine.

 Let’s take a look at its procedure now.